PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 core, pass-efficiency, architecture, and TensorFlow-import-blocked gates.
 Keep real-model conversion minimal because this unit cannot affect ModelIR or artifacts.
 Commit and push only; do not create or update a pull request.

+## Diagnostic-numbering implementation checkpoint

+`run_model_ir_pass_group()` now scans an existing diagnostics list exactly once.
+That scan initializes the total ModelIR-pass event count, maximum group sequence, and a per-pass invocation-count map. `_record_event()` increments those local counters while appending, rather than iterating over the complete and growing history again for every pass result.

+The implementation preserves the characterized behavior for unrelated diagnostics, missing or negative legacy group values, repeated pass IDs, multiple results in one group, skipped passes, cycles, and invariant failures.
+It does not change pass execution, ModelIR, LayoutState, GraphIndex, result details, diagnostic fields, summary schema, or the identity of the caller's list.

+Sequential validation completed as follows:

+- focused numbering and pass-group contracts: `7 passed`;
+- complete core, pass-efficiency, architecture, and TensorFlow-import-blocked
+  gate: `324 passed in 27.74s`;
+- the scan-count fixture changed from one strict xfail to pass and observes one history iteration for a three-result group;
+- focused Ruff, Python compilation, and whitespace checks: passed.

+No real-model conversion was run because this unit cannot change ModelIR or an artifact.
+No public API, CLI behavior, dependency, pass order, corpus policy, inference concurrency, or TensorFlow boundary changed.

+At resume, return to the remaining direct lowerer-to-pass and core contract inventory.
+Select another non-context unit only when it has an explicit ownership or measurable scan/allocation cost, and characterize its behavior before production changes.
+Continue with coherent commits and pushes only; do not create or update a pull request.